ragardner/tktrees/DOCUMENTATION.md

 Edit -> Clear all tagged IDs cannot be undone.

+#### Tag IDs using list

+Edit -> Tag IDs using list.
+One column of terms.
+Empty cells are ignored.

+Find IDs and Find Details control which main-sheet cells are searched.
+At least one of those stays on.
+Exact Match requires a full cell match; otherwise the term can appear anywhere in the cell.
+All matching is not case sensitive.
+Parent columns are not searched.

+Load a file, paste from the clipboard, or type in the mini table.
+Tag adds matches to tagged IDs (it does not untag).
+After Tag, terms that found something are green at the top, terms that found nothing are red below.
+Empty rows stay at the bottom.
+The status line says how many terms matched and how many IDs were tagged, for example `8/12 terms matched, 15 IDs tagged`.

 #### Delete IDs using list

 Edit -> Delete IDs using list.
 One column of IDs.
 Empty cells are ignored.